Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Related Work

-\paragraph{Information Asymmetries and Reliance on Algorithms.} Even in settings where algorithms outperform human decision-makers, individuals may possess private information that could refine algorithmic recommendations.
-Our quantitative approach to studying these \textit{information asymmetries} is most similar to \citet{alurAuditingHumanExpertise2023}'s.
-They devise a statistical test to audit for human use of ``algorithmically-unavailable information'' in machine-assisted prediction.
-We apply their test to the MAAPS dataset with slight modifications (described in \S\ref{sec:expertise_quant:cond_ind_test}).
-Overall, our work differs significantly with four key contributions.
-First, we generalize their findings to settings where human experts use non-algorithmic information to \emph{take actions} rather than make predictions.
-Second, we formalize the expert decision problem using structural causal modeling and prove identifiability results (\S\ref{sec:theory}).
-Third, we develop a novel mixed-methods analytical framework to complement the quantitative test (\S\ref{sec:mixed_methods}), coding advisor comments to identify the particular non-algorithmic information guiding advisor decision making.
-Fourth, we apply our methods to a distinct domain---educational interventions in the MAAPS study---whereas \citet{alurAuditingHumanExpertise2023} study medical triage.
+\paragraph{Information Asymmetries} Even in settings where algorithms outperform human decision makers, individuals may possess private information that could refine algorithmic recommendations \cite{meehlClinicalStatisticalPrediction2013}.
+Our approach to modeling these \textit{information asymmetries} is most similar to Alur et al.'s \cite{alurAuditingHumanExpertise2023}.
+Alur et al. devise a statistical test to audit for human use of ``algorithmically-unavailable information'' in improving machine predictions above any possible predictor based on a limited dataset.
+We apply this test to the MAAPS dataset with slight modifications.
+Overall, our work differs from Alur et al.’s with four key contributions.
+First, we generalize Alur et al.’s findings to settings where human experts use non-algorithmic information to \emph{take actions} rather than make predictions.
+Second, we formalize the expert decision problem using structural causal modeling and prove identifiability results.
+Third, we develop a novel mixed-methods analytical framework to complement the quantitative test, coding advisor comments to identify the particular non-algorithmic information guiding advisor decision making.
+Fourth and finally, while Alur et al. focus on medical prediction, we apply our methods to a distinct domain, educational interventions in the MAAPS study.
+In this setting, algorithmic context may play a unique “translation” role in bridging from predictions to interventions \cite{liu2024bridging}: Advisors must choose among many possible interventions in order to support students, and non-algorithmic information may help them navigate this expanded action space.

-In addition to \citet{alurAuditingHumanExpertise2023}, a growing body of work studies how humans combine their own judgment with the algorithmic predictions and what scenarios lead to humans relying more on algorithms. \citet{balakrishnanHumanAlgorithmCollaboration2025} show that people often combine their judgments with algorithmic recommendations, increasing prediction errors by over-relying on algorithms when their own insights are more valuable and vice versa. \citet{snyder2024algorithm} find that humans rely on algorithms when the algorithms perform better than humans (on average) and when the humans are required to make decisions quickly.

-Recent work by \citet{hullman2024decision} developed a decision-theoretic framework to formalize when human decision-makers can be expected to make utility-maximizing choices in algorithm-assisted contexts, and applied it to quantify the value of information provided by such systems in synthetic decision-making tasks \citep{guo2025value}.
-In contrast, our model of advisor decision making does not assume a rational, utility-maximizing agent, and our goals are to empirically assess whether and how advisors non-algorithmic information in a real world deployment of algorithm-assisted advising.